Austin-X/Dungeon-Quest/README.md

 In this video game, your goal is to escape a randomly generated maze while mobs such as spiders, spikes, and peashooters try to hunt you down.

+Open this project using an IDE like IntelliJ.
 The Driver Class for this program is "Game.java"